GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/BrooksCoreyRelativePermeability.rst

-The following paragraphs explain how the Brooks-Corey model is used to compute the phase relative permeabilities as a function of saturation with the expression:
+The following paragraphs explain how the Brooks-Corey model is used to compute the phase relative permeabilities as a function of volume fraction with the expression:

 .. math::
     k_{r, m} = k_{\textit{rm,max}} S_{c,m}^{\lambda_{m}}

-where the scaled saturation of phase $\ell$ is computed as:
+where the scaled volume fraction of phase :math:`\ell` is computed as:

 .. math::